-I’m a classical homeschooler, which means I believe that defining the “grammar” of a subject is pretty much the first crucial step to learning anything new.
+I’m a classical homeschooler, meaning I believe that defining a subject’s ” grammar ” is the first crucial step to learning anything new.
 With that in mind, let’s go over the most common blogging terms that we’ll likely use throughout this series so that we’re all on the same page:

 Blog: A blog is a website with individual, dated entries.
 Originally referred to as a weblog.

 Blog Carnival/ Linky: Blog carnivals are typically hosted by one blogger who invites other bloggers to submit relevant links from their own blogs through a link tool such as Inlinkz or Mr. Linky.
 The largest ones — like Menu Plan Monday and Nester’s Christmas Tour of Homes — draw thousands of visitors and offer additional traffic and new visitors for bloggers who participate.

 Blogging Platform: A blogging platform is software used behind the scenes to create your blog.

 - Blogger: Blogger — also known as Blogspot — is free and easy to use, so most beginners use it.
 However, it lacks some of the sophistication, control, and options other platforms offer, so we recommend skipping right to WordPress.

 - Typepad: Typepad fans are loyal, and this platform also offers responsive customer service since it’s a paid service.